Diagnosis and Treatment of Patellar Tendinitis in Wake County

 Patellar tendinitis, also called jumper’s knee, occurs when repetitive force is put on your patellar tendon.
 The patellar tendon connects your shin to your kneecap and helps you perform actions such as kicking, jumping, and running.
 This condition causes pain if left untreated and is most often seen in athletes who perform sports or activities that cause repeated strain to their patellar tendon, resulting in swelling and irritation.

 What Causes Patellar Tendinitis?

 Overuse is typically the cause of patellar tendinitis.
-Often, the condition arises when athletes perform activities such as frequent jumping on hard surfaces.
+The condition often arises when athletes perform activities such as frequent jumping on hard surfaces.
 This strains the patellar tendon, which can lead to patellar tendinitis.

 Patellar Tendinitis Risk Factors

 Risk factors for patellar tendinitis include participation in any sport that requires a high amount of jumping or running on hard surfaces.
 Sports that may lead to the development of this condition include football, soccer, basketball, track and field, and dance.
 Other risk factors for developing patellar tendinitis include:

 - Having an imbalance of strength in your legs

 - Neglecting proper stretching